isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

     - Sample centric requests pull file paths specific to sample entries.

-    - Cohorts made using the webapp will differ in sample counts from cohorts made using BigQuery tables.
-The webapp takes into consideration samples which correspond to pathology slide images and this information is currently not in the BigQuery tables.
+    - Cohorts made using the Web App will differ in sample counts from cohorts made using BigQuery tables.
+The Web App takes into consideration samples which correspond to pathology slide images and this information is currently not in the BigQuery tables.

+For any questions or feedback on the API, please do not hesitate to contact us at feedback@isb-cgc.org.